• Skip to primary navigation

 Dr. Robert Rothbaum

 dermatology.
 He graduated from Boston University in 2016 and completed his dermatology residency at Case Western Reserve University.
 With a specialization in treating impetigo, Dr. Rothbaum has managed more cases of this condition than many other providers in his region.
-As the founder of No Filter Dermatology, a fully virtual clinic, he serves dermatology patients across New York, Illinois, Indiana, Iowa, Kentucky, Michigan, North Dakota, Ohio, and Wisconsin through the Miiskin platform.
+As the founder of No Filter Dermatology, a fully virtual clinic, he serves dermatology patients across Illinois, Kentucky, Michigan, North Dakota, and Ohio through the Miiskin platform.
 Affiliated with Northwestern Memorial Hospital in Chicago, he is currently accepting new patients and offers culturally inclusive care, being fluent in Persian.

 Dr. Ana Chacon, board-certified dermatologist